spidernet-io/spiderdoctor/docs/usage/nethttp.md

 kubectl logs -n kube-system  spiderdoctor-agent-v4vzx | jq 'select( .TaskName=="nethttp.testhttp1" )'
 ```

-when the spiderdoctor is enabled to aggerate reports, all reports will be collected in the PVC or hostPath of spiderdoctor controller.
+when the spiderdoctor is enabled to aggregate reports, all reports will be collected in the PVC or hostPath of spiderdoctor controller.

 metric introduction